A Canadian Institution! Butter tarts are a staple in the baking world in Canada. Flaky pastry filled with a sweet buttery filling.

 There are a few things as synonymous with being Canadian as maple syrup!
 I had heard about a new product ready to be launched in the UK called Moose Maple Butter, and boy did I get excited.
 According to Farrah at Moose Maple its a “combination of pure Canadian Grade A maple syrup and fresh British butter with a dash of sea salt.”
 As a Canadian I grew up smothering my mum’s pancakes in pats of butter and further drowning them in maple syrup, this is pure heaven to me!
-I made sure I waited in the morning my sample tub was being delivered and in pure greedy fashion I had to taste it straight away, I didn’t even wait for the toast to spread it on!
-The maple flavour hits you straight away, but not an in overpowering way.
+Not one to miss out, I made sure I waited in the morning my sample tub was being delivered and in pure greedy fashion I had to taste it straight away, I didn’t even wait for the toast to spread it on!
+Firstly on the tongue, you get the sweetness of maple syrup followed by the saltiness of the butter, but neither an in overpowering way, just the perfect balance.
 The butter is creamy and the sea salt cuts through the sweetness to leave you with the lovely taste of pure maple.

 My mind was racing on all the sweet things I could make, but in fact sometimes simple is best.
 I settled on a Canadian tradition of butter tarts.
 These glorious little tarts are made in most households back home, usually with leftover pastry from other bakes and a very simple filling of butter, sugar and eggs.
 (It’s one of those recipes where each home has their own variation, they even have much sought after awards at Country Fairs for the best butter tart).
 I decided upon another much loved flavour combination that reminds me of my Canadian upbringing … maple and walnut!
 The result is a delicious and simple maple butter tart and a walnut pastry.